Motorcycle helmets are not always required in Texas, but failing to wear one could result in a lower payout.

 Protection From Traumatic Brain Injuries

-While motorcycles offer little-to-no protection to riders and passengers involved in an accident, a helmet is primarily structured to protect your head and brain from traumatic blunt force trauma.
+While motorcycles, ATVs, and similar vehicles offer little-to-no protection to riders and passengers involved in an accident, a helmet is primarily structured to protect your head and brain from traumatic blunt force trauma.
 Statistics show that the majority of car-vs-motorcycle accidents are caused by the driver of the car, and it’s not uncommon for even a low-speed collision to result in a rider (and/or passenger) being thrown from the bike.

 One of the more severe injuries that helmets are designed protect motorcyclist from are what doctors call traumatic brain injuries.
 A traumatic brain injury (TBI) is a complex brain dysfunction that results from a violent blow to the head.
 If serious enough, a TBI can result in long-term complications and even death.
 Brain injuries are unfortunately-common in motorcycle accidents, but those who wear their helmets are about three times less likely to suffer from TBI in the even of a crash.